wazo-platform/wazo-doc/source/installation/configuration_wizard/configuration_wizard.rst

 .. warning:: This is the last time the ``root`` password will be displayed.
 Take care to note it up.

 Congratulation, you now have a fully functional XiVO server.
+The only remaining thing to do is to subscribe to the `xivo-announce list <https://lists.proformatique.com/listinfo/xivo-announce>`_ as to make sure you'll always be informed of the latest upgrade for your XiVO.

 ..
 [1] Allowed characters are : "``A-Z a-z 0-9 -``"